 People walk in expecting a county museum.
 They walk out wondering why nobody told them about this place sooner.

-The Spy Museum Across the Road
+The Spy Museum Nextdoor

 And then there's the Berman.

 I went down a rabbit hole reading about the Bermans, and the story is even wilder than I expected.
 The short version: Farley Berman grew up in Anniston, got a law degree from Emory, and enlisted in the Army after Pearl Harbor.
 He spent most of the war in military intelligence.
-While stationed in North Africa, he met Germaine — a member of French intelligence.
+While stationed in North Africa, he met Germaine, a member of French intelligence.
 They spied on each other before they fell for each other.
 They married in 1945.
 The Anniston Star later called Farley "Anniston's James Bond," and honestly, that undersells it.

-After the war, the Bermans spent decades traveling the globe, buying from auction houses, dealers, flea markets — assembling a collection of more than 6,000 pieces of art, weapons, armor, and historical artifacts.
+After the war, the Bermans spent decades traveling the globe, buying from auction houses, dealers, and flea markets, assembling a collection of more than 6,000 pieces of art, weapons, armor, and historical artifacts.
 In 1992, they donated a portion of it to the city with a simple ask: build a place where people can learn history through the objects.
 The museum opened in 1996.
 When Farley died in 1999, the family donated everything.

 They spied on each other before they fell for each other.
 Then they spent the rest of their lives collecting the world and bringing it back to Anniston.

-The collection is wild — spy weapons that reflect Farley's intelligence career (a flute that shoots bullets, a cough drop tin hiding a gun, a pen that fires poison gas), artifacts that belonged to Napoleon, Hitler's personal silver tea service, a life-size WWI trench recreation.
+The collection is wild: spy weapons that reflect Farley's intelligence career (a flute that shoots bullets, a cough drop tin hiding a gun, a pen that fires poison gas), artifacts that belonged to Napoleon, Hitler's personal silver tea service, a life-size WWI trench recreation.
 All of it real.
 All of it in Anniston.

 You can walk through the whole thing in an hour or two, but you won't stop thinking about it for a while.
 Two spies fell in love, traveled the world, and gave everything they found to the town where one of them grew up.